This month we spoke with affiliate SEO Josh Bruce to discuss some of the best types of affiliate websites and the pros and cons of each method.

 There are many different affiliate schemes and ways to monetize your website, with Amazon Associates being one of the most popular.
 There are also different styles of affiliate websites, from fashion blogs, to “top 10” websites and shop style websites.
 We’ve listed some of the most popular types of affiliate websites that you can find and set up yourself.

 1. Blogger Website

-Niche blogs with affiliate links are a popular way for bloggers to monetize their website.
-This is particularly popular with fashion and lifestyle bloggers, who will promote certain products and receive affiliate commissions on their purchases.
+Niche blogs with affiliate links are a popular way for bloggers to monetize their websites.
+This is particularly popular with fashion and lifestyle bloggers (check out my favorites here), who will promote certain products and receive affiliate commissions on their purchases.